 It was translated from the Greek by the scholar William Salesbury.
 As well as that, they have another bible on display from the year 1620.
 You can read more about the history of St Asaph’s Cathedral here.

 In Denbigh (Dinbych in Welsh), I took some time to visit the 13th century castle which stands on a hilltop overlooking the town, as well as the 13th century St Hilary’s Church Tower.
 The whole region is full of history, castles and other archaeological sites.

 As for materials during my challenge, I used the excellent Cwrs Mynediad which has an excellent textbook, smartphone app and YouTube channel.
 The course is based on the official Welsh exams and there are higher level books too.
 The intensive course at Popeth Cymraeg are also based on these courses.
 The books have versions for North Wales and South Wales (my teacher is from South Wales so I learned that version).

 - Italki is the website where I find my tutors for my Skype lessons.
-Some lessons can cost just $5 for 30 minutes.
 You can register on this link here and after taking your first paid lesson, you will receive $10 of credits to use towards another lesson.

 UPDATE – MY SECOND INTENSIVE WEEKEND IN DENBIGH – Written in my limited Welsh!

 Wythnos yma, es i i’r cwrs Cymraeg yn Ninbych am ddau ddiwrnod.

 Es i yno yn y car.
 Ro’n i wedi blino ar ol gyrru.
 Fodd bynnag, dyw Dinbych ddim yn rhy bell.
 Mae castell gyda Dinbych.

 Arhosais i mewn gwesty ar bwys y castell yn Rhuddlan.
 Roedd y castell yn fawr iawn a diddorol.
 Cymerais i llawer o luniau.